 Grace School of Theology provides procedures by which victims may file a complaint and seek administrative sanctions against an accused perpetrator.
 These procedures apply where the accused is a Grace School of Theology student, faculty or staff member.

-Sexual assault complaints directed to the Office of General Counsel will be addressed utilizing the sexual harassment procedures.
-The sexual harassment procedures are outlined below.
-Allegations of student-to-student sexual assault should be directed to the Vice President of Student Services.
+All sexual assault complaints should be directed to the Title IX Coordinator.
+Allegations of staff-to-student or faculty-to student sexual assault complaints will be addressed utilizing the Sexual Harassment Policy below.

+Allegations of student-to-student sexual assault will be directed to the Dean of Students.
 Student-to-student sexual assault complaints will be adjudicated via the Student Disciplinary Policies and Procedures.
-The Vice President of Student Services will inform and consult with the

-General Counsel regarding student-to- student sexual assault complaints.
+The Dean of Students will inform and consult with the Provost regarding student-to- student sexual assault complaints.
 Sexual assault complaints may defer, if necessary, to any criminal investigations.